 Tim Weiner has won the Pulitzer Prize and the National Book Award for his writing on vital issues of American national security.
-As a correspondent for The New York Times, he covered the Central Intelligence Agency and the Pentagon in Washington, and reported on war and terrorism from Afghanistan, Pakistan, the Sudan, and many other nations over the course of 15 years.
+As a Washington correspondent for The New York Times, he covered the Central Intelligence Agency and the Pentagon, and over the course of 15 years as a foreign correspondent he reported on war and terrorism from Afghanistan, Pakistan, the Sudan, and many other nations.
 His new book, Enemies: A History of the FBI, has been acclaimed as “fascinating” by The Wall Street Journal.
-Legacy of Ashes, his chronicle of the CIA, was a bestseller across the United States and around the world.
-His fields of expertise include espionage, foreign affairs, intelligence, and Presidential power politics.
-He has lectured at the CIA, universities, political think tanks, and at Presidential libraries.
+Legacy of Ashes (2007), his chronicle of the CIA, was a bestseller across the United States and around the world.
+His fields of expertise include espionage, foreign affairs, intelligence, and presidential power politics.
+He has lectured at the CIA, at universities, political think tanks, and at presidential libraries.

-Tim Weiner’s trademark use of intelligence research and unique sources compose compelling narratives that are as riveting as they are important to understanding the world we live in.
-Weiner is currently at work on a history of the American Military.
+Tim Weiner’s trademark use of intelligence research and unique sources produce compelling narratives that are as riveting as they are important to understanding the world we live in.
+Weiner is currently at work on a history of the American military.

 Praise for Enemies: A History of the FBI